 I’m well aware that there is plenty wrong with the Mass Games, but this article is not meant to give an opinion about this.
 I simply want to show you photos and videos of the 2013 Mass Games I visited.
 It was an amazing spectacle and it would be selfish not to share it.

-Will there be a Mass Games in 2017?
+Will there be a North Korea Mass Games in 2018?

 As far as I know, there hasn’t been any Mass Games since 2013.
-On the Wikipedia page of the Arirang Festival it is said that the 2014, 2015 and 2016 Mass Games have been cancelled, and that it is unsure if it will be continued.
+On the Wikipedia page of the Arirang Festival it is said that the 2014, 2015 and 2016 Mass Games have been cancelled, but contrary to popular belief, the games were actually held in 2015.
+Koryo Tours recently reported that the games will be held again in 2018.

 The flip-side of the Mass Games